 Bright white tends to end up looking rather blue in photos.
 It takes a lot of editing to make it look alright.
-Being so bright, it can cast bright white onto faces and wash out skin.
+Being so bright, it can cast bright white onto faces and wash out the skin.
 Off-white or cream looks great though!

 And bright white can work if the article of clothing is textured (like lace or nets).
-Bright Red often casts colours onto skin, just like neon colours do but Dark reds look really beautiful.
+Bright Red often casts colours onto skin, just like neon colours do but Dark reds look beautiful.
 Blue doesn’t capture the warmth of the images so when there’s too much blue, it cools everything down.